 3. Timed Well

+The last part of your email marketing checklist is timing.
 There isn’t a no-fail day of week or time of day to send your email to guarantee high performance.
 These best practices, though, are backed by research and can help you determine when to send your message:

 - Day of the week.
 Tuesday, Wednesday and Thursday tend to be the best days.
 Avoid Mondays because, well, it’s Monday.
 Fridays and weekends are when the workweek winds down, and most people aren’t reading all their emails then.